justaszie/weight-tracker/README.md

 This is a full-stack weight tracking application that:
 - Fetches weight data from external sources (Google Fit API),
 - Cleans, stores, and aggregates it
+- Allows user to manually enter their daily weight
 - Presents weekly trends and weight goal-based insights in a modern web UI.

 I built it as a portfolio project to demonstrate end-to-end skills: full-stack development, OAuth 2.0, 3rd-party API integration, modular backend architecture, automated testing, and CI/CD.